 How to Make Your Website ADA Compliant

-Find the fastest route, have groceries delivered to your doorstep, make a doctor appointment, type an email, watch baby shark videos, or apply for a job.
-The internet can help us do almost anything, from the mundane to the critical.
+Find the fastest route, have groceries delivered to your doorstep, make a doctor’s appointment, type an email, watch baby shark videos, or apply for a job.
+The Internet can help us do almost anything, from the mundane to the critical.
 Now, imagine NOT being able to do any of this.

 How frustrating would it be?
-How badly would you want access to this life-changing stuff?
+How badly would you want access to this life-changing technology?

 This is a problem.
 And ignoring web accessibility can cost you.

 This blog post will help break down the importance of accessibility and give you some pointers on how to make your website ADA compliant.

 What is Web Accessibility?

 “Accessibility” simply means availability to every individual regardless of disability, situation, or other factors.
 We’re all familiar with accessibility in the physical space: wheelchair ramps, elevators, braille signs. etc. However, as the Internet has grown, the definition of accessibility has been broadening to incorporate the web as a public space.

 (In case you are wondering: Internet access does not equal web accessibility, although they sound similar.)